 The jazz studies program at USM has been in existence for over 50 years.
 Its ensembles the award winning Southern Miss Jazz Jazztet.
 Among the notable guest artists who have performed with the Jazz Lab Band I are Ellis Marsalis, Jeff Coffin, Jovino Santos The program’s course offerings help students develop a foundation in improvisation, help students become creative musicians.
 All of the jazz performing groups and most jazz core courses offered are open to non-jazz majors with the instructor’s permission.
-Jazz at Southern Miss has had a long and illustrious history.
-Thanks to the dedication and hard work of faculty members and talented students, former and current, the jazz program at Southern Miss is among the best in the Southeast.
+Jazz at Southern Miss has had a long and illustrious history and the dedication and hard work of faculty members and talented students, former and current, has helped the jazz program at Southern Miss to be among the best in the Southeast.